Jeff Friedman

 Jeff Friedman (born 1950) is an American poet and educator.
 He is known for his lyrical narrative verse rooted in autobiographical experience and for his later fabulist prose poetry and flash fiction which interweave the fantastical and the ordinary.
 In a review of Friedman's collection Floating Tales (2017), poet and critic Walter Bargen wrote that the author "assembles fantastic tales only to disassemble them, then reassemble them into even more impossible worlds, and yet the reader will find her-or himself believing in their possibilities and often laughing along the way."
-Friedman is the author of nine collections of poetry and prose, which also include Black Threads (2007), Working in Flour (2011), Pretenders (2014), The Marksman (2020), and the microfiction collection, The House of Grana Padano (2022), co-written with Meg Pokrass.
+Friedman is the author of nine collections of poetry and prose, which include Black Threads (2007), Working in Flour (2011), Pretenders (2014), The Marksman (2020), and the microfiction collection, The House of Grana Padano (2022), co-written with Meg Pokrass.
 He lives in West Lebanon, New Hampshire with his wife, painter Colleen Randall.

 Early life and career

 Friedman was born in 1950 in Chicago, Illinois, the youngest of three children, and grew up in St. Louis, Missouri.
 His father was a traveling salesman in the garment industry and his mother the owner of a dress shop in downtown St. Louis.
 Throughout the 1970s, Friedman wrote short stories and poems.
 He studied with poet Howard Schwartz in 1971 at the University of Missouri before earning a BA degree in English from Macalester College in Minnesota in 1975.
 After graduating, he applied and was accepted to the creative writing program at the University of Missouri-Columbia (MA, 1978), where he studied poetry writing with the poet Larry Levis.
 In 1978, he was awarded a Teaching-Writing Fellowship at the Iowa Writers' Workshop at the University of Iowa.
 He earned an MFA in Poetry Writing in 1980.

 Friedman's poetry began to be published in the late 1970s and early 1980s in literary journals such as Poetry, The Missouri Review and Ironwood.
 His poems, mini-stories and translations have since appeared in American Poetry Review, Fiction International, Poetry, Flash Fiction Funny, Hotel Amerika, New England Review, North American Review, Plume, Poetry, Poetry International and The New Republic, among others, and in anthologies including Best Microfiction 2021, Best Microfiction 2022, Cast-Iron Aeroplanes That Can Actually Fly: Commentaries from 80 American Poets on their Prose Poetry (2019), and Dreaming Awake: New Contemporary Prose Poetry from the United States, Australia, and the United Kingdom (2023).
 His first book of poetry, The Record-Breaking Heat Wave, was published in 1986, followed by the collections Scattering the Ashes (1998) and Taking Down the Angel (2003).
-In addition to his six later books (including most recently The Marksman and Floating Tales), two of his translations have been published: Memorials by Polish poet Mieczysław Jastrun (with Dzvinia Orlowsky) and Two Gardens: Modern Hebrew Poems of the Bible (with Nati Zohar).
+In addition to his six later books (including most recently The Marksman and Floating Tales), he has published two books of translations: Memorials by Polish poet Mieczysław Jastrun (with Dzvinia Orlowsky) and Two Gardens: Modern Hebrew Poems of the Bible (with Nati Zohar).

 Friedman taught creative writing at Keene State College in New Hampshire from 1994 to 2021, and poetry at New England College from 2002 to 2009.